kwabenasapong/openpldoc/manual/source/android.rst

 Service
 ^^^^^^^

-After you have completed the setup you will be on the main page with a series of six buttons.
+After you have completed the setup you will be on the main page with six buttons.
 Selecting the :guilabel:`Service` button will take you to the Service Manager.
 Selecting an item with a long press in the service will immediately take it live on the projection screen.
 You can also move up and down through the service items using the :guilabel:`Previous` and :guilabel:`Next` buttons as shown below.
 Use your hardware back button to take you back to the main screen.

 .. image:: pics/droid_service.png